EmilBero/Event-Manager-App/README.md

 # Event-Manager-App
-an application for managing events with details like name, date, time, location, and address.
+- An application for managing events with details like name, date, time, location, and address.
 It features a map for visualizing events and supports responsive design.

 ## Features
 - Add, Edit, Delete Events: Manage event details and store them locally.